-Water is a source of life.
-We drink it every day.
-It's in our sports drinks and orange juice.
-It's in most everything we drink and eat, and we need it to survive.
-We cook with it, bathe with it, and play in it.
-You've probably heard that approximately two-thirds of the human body is made up of water and that approximately 70 percent of the earth's surface is covered with water.
-Water is absolutely essential for life.
+First, let's consider the positive and reflect on water as a source of life.
+It refreshes, renews, and sustains us.
+It's in most everything we drink and eat, from sports drinks and smoothies to apple slices and bowls of pasta.
+We cook, bathe, and clean with it.
+We swim and play in it.
+You probably know that approximately two-thirds of the human body is made up of water and that approximately 70 percent of the earth's surface is covered with water.
+Indeed, we're not exaggerating when we say that water is central to life and absolutely essential for our very survival.

-At the same time, water can bring destruction, and even death.
-Thousands of people die each year in drowning accidents.
-Hurricane Katrina destroyed lives and homes in New Orleans and along the Gulf Coast.
-Floods, tsunamis, and cyclones kill people and wipe out property all over the world.
-Severe storms and floods may have done damage not too far from where you live.
-You may even be a bit frightened when a severe thunderstorm hits your area.
+At the same time, water can bring fear, destruction, and even death.
+Thousands of people die each year in swimming, boating, and drowning accidents.
+In August 2005, Hurricane Katrina destroyed thousands of lives and homes in New Orleans and along the Gulf Coast.
+Floods, tsunamis, and cyclones kill people and wipe out crops, homes, and busi-